sc0v0ne/LearnAI/swe/distributed.md

   - Example of Lazy Execution
   - Wide and narrow transformations
   - How to modify the configuration settings of a Spark job?
-  - Measure if an optimisation is necessary
+  - Measure if an optimization is necessary
   - Recommendation 1: Use the Apache Parquet file format
   - Recommendation 2: Maximise parallelism in Spark
   - Recommendation 3: Beware of shuffle operations